-- The lanyard must meet or exceed all requirements of applicable ANSI standards. - It must have a minimum breaking strength of 5,000 pounds. - It must be equipped with an approved shock absorber. - It must be attached to an approved engineered anchorage point. - It must be free from knots. - It must be protected against cuts or abrasions. - It may not be wrapped around an anchorage and connected to itself. - Lanyards must be inspected before every use and as required by manufacturer recommendations.
+- The lanyard must meet or exceed all requirements of applicable ANSI standards. - It must have a minimum breaking strength of 5,000 pounds. - It must be equipped with an approved shock absorber. - It must be attached to an approved engineered anchorage point. - It must be free from knots. - It must be protected against cuts or abrasions. - It may not be lengthened by attaching additional lanyards or other components. - It may not be wrapped around an anchorage and connected to itself. - Lanyards must be inspected before every use and as required by manufacturer recommendations.
 Any damaged or defective equipment must be removed from service immediately.
 An "Out of Service" tag must be placed on the equipment in accordance with the EHS Accident Prevention Tag Update.